Murder of Phylicia Barnes

 The murder of Phylicia Barnes is believed to have occurred in Baltimore, Maryland, United States, on December 28, 2010, in relation to a crime.
 Her body was recovered in the Susquehanna River on April 20, 2011, following a series of searches and national media coverage from various outlets, including The Today Show.
 The investigation into her death was ruled a homicide.
 About a year later, on April 25, 2012, her half-sister's ex-boyfriend, Michael Johnson, was arrested and charged with her murder.
 At the time, police declined to provide any details as to how the murder occurred, how they identified him as a suspect, or a motive in the case.
-Johnson was convicted on February 6, 2013, of second-degree murder.
+Johnson was convicted on February 6, 2013, of second degree murder.
 However, the conviction was overturned when the trial judge granted the defense's motion for a new trial.
 Upon commencement of the second trial, all charges against Johnson were dropped on January 20, 2015.

-The case has been considered unusual because Barnes had no criminal history or any family problems.
 Baltimore City Police considered the case the most vexing missing person case they had ever investigated.
 They labeled it as Baltimore's Natalee Holloway case.